Trump uses inflammatory racial rhetoric about Harris. How that plays in 2024.

 “Democrats have gotten a lot more savvy.
 So when they go low, we just go to hell with them,” Mr. Sellers says.
 “Kamala’s going to stay above the fray.
 That doesn’t mean the rest of us are.”

 Patrick Gaspard, who now heads the Center for American Progress Action Fund, was Mr. Obama’s political director in 2008 and helped him navigate the choppy waters of being the first Black major-party nominee for president before taking on senior roles in the Obama White House and Democratic National Committee.
-He said in some ways, it’s become harder for Democrats and Republicans to have a common conversation.
+He says in some ways, it’s become harder for Democrats and Republicans to have a common conversation.

-“We’re having a more difficult time talking across differences because of social media than we ever have before,” he said.
+“We’re having a more difficult time talking across differences because of social media than we ever have before,” he says.
 “There’s a sense that we don’t have a common language.”

-But he thinks that the attacks from Mr. Trump and his allies that resonated so well in the past with some voters aren't going to work as well this time around.
+But he also thinks that the attacks from Mr. Trump and his allies that resonated so well in the past with some voters aren’t going to work as well this time around.

-"In 2016, Donald Trump’s whole message had the vulgarity, had the racial animus, had the misogyny, but there was this core reassurance that 'something had been lost to you, I’m going I'm going to help get that thing back for you'" Mr. Gaspard says.
-"It is a different moment.
-And Donald Trump has not evolved in a way to respond."
+“In 2016, Donald Trump’s whole message had the vulgarity, had the racial animus, had the misogyny, but there was this core reassurance that ‘something had been lost to you, I’m going I’m going to help get that thing back for you,’” Mr. Gaspard says.
+“It is a different moment.
+And Donald Trump has not evolved in a way to respond.”

 Even before his remarks on Wednesday, Mr. Trump had begun honing his attacks against his new opponent.
 He has consistently mispronounced her name, while mocking her as “Crazy Kamala.”
 He’s asserted on multiple occasions that Ms. Harris “doesn’t like Jewish people,” despite the fact that her husband, Doug Emhoff, is Jewish.